S. Meta

 Short definition:

-The Retained-Demand and AAS tracks share a methodological orientation: both separate visible outputs from underlying burden-bearing structures.
+The Retained-Demand and AAS tracks, together with the Reality Stabilizer / Contact Pressure public concept note, share a methodological orientation: separating visible outputs from underlying burden-bearing structures and reality-contact conditions.

 Primary distinction:

-The two tracks are methodologically related but evidentially independent.
+The tracks and notes are methodologically related but evidentially independent.

 Use this concept when discussing: